verdict-project/verdict/README.md

 # Download and Install

-You only need to download a couple of jar files in the location you want.
+You only need to download a couple of jar files to get started.
 Verdict does not require "sudo" access or any complicated setup process.
 Visit [this page](http://verdictdb.org/download/) to find out the files relevant to your data analytics platforms.
 We already provide pre-built jar files for Cloudera distributions, MapR distributions, and official Apache Spark.
 You can also build from the source code using the standard build tool, Apache Maven.

 # How are Such Large Speedups Possible?